CJ 110 Introduction to Criminal Justice 3 hours

 CJ 400 Special Topics in Criminal Justice 3 hours

-Prerequisites: CJ110, junior or senior standing, permission of instructor; Offered as needed.
+Offered as needed, Prerequisites: CJ 110, junior or senior standing, permission of instructor.

 Selected topics and issues in criminal justice as chosen by the instructor.